damiecode/library/README.md

 Library is a collaborative project by [Damilola Ale](https://github.com/damiecode) and [Miguel Prada](https://github.com/mapra99).
 The full project description can be found [here](https://www.theodinproject.com/courses/javascript/lessons/library).

+Library is an online storage for books.
+In library you can add different books to keep track of if you have read them or not.
+You can also delete books if you do not need them in your library again.

 ## Built With

 - JavaScript